 There are three personas (Free Software developer, Forge developer, Forge maintainer) and there needs to be at least three interviews for each persona.

-Legend: Kindly asked, agreed, scheduled, : recorded, transcribed & published
+Legend: Kindly asked, Not interested at this time, agreed, scheduled, : recorded, transcribed, transcription review in progress, published

 They are either serious hobbyists or professionals who participated in software development for several years.
 They have used more than one forge, simultaneously or because they had to migrate a project from one forge to another.
 The software they develop have dependencies to other software for which they either track issues related to features/bugs or provide patches.